alco-company/mortimer-bellis/WORKLOG.md

 - no requirements on t/m
 - toggle switch on products and customers for sync with invoicing service
 - add hidden 'date' on time_material to allow for query
-- send invitation - describe how to separate more new users
-- new users cannot add time/material (no button)
 - redraw projects (after new project does not list projects)
 - redraw provided_services (after new provided_service does not list provided_services)
+- hide user secondline on list users
 - show price when picking product
 - translate new project name validation - error is wrong if double projects same name
 - validation on time_materials is not optimal/working
 - add defaults for hour/minute/price/more
+- new users cannot add time/material (no button)

 ## CHANGELOG